scastlara/netcutter/README.md

-# Netengine
+# Netcutter

+Disentangle protein-protein interactions networks by using a list of driver genes as baits, separating the network in different levels, each one of them more relevant to the drivers.

+Netcutter automatically creates a neo4j database with all the protein networks and serves a web application for users to explore the different levels by using docker.

 ## Configuration file

-`build.py` needs a netengine config file in order to compute the graphs and build the database/website.
+`netcutter` needs a netengine config file in order to compute the graphs and build the database/website.
 In this configuration file one has to set the necessary parameters and options for `build.py` to work.
 The syntax goes as follows:

 ```
 # Comment